By Grady Winston

 Before the age of global positioning systems or compasses, people looked to the stars to find their way.
 And before civilizations knew what stars were, people formed their own beliefs about their significance.
 In North America, indigenous tribes had differing ideas about what the stars meant, some believing that the night sky had spiritual meaning, and some attributing human-like qualities to the twinkling objects.

-Archaeoastronomy is the study of how people of the past understood the stars and the sky, however this broadly applies to all ancient cultures.
+Archaeoastronomy is the study of how people of the past understood the stars and the sky, however, this broadly applies to all ancient cultures.
 The Mayans, Celts, and Egyptians alike all had their own methods for tracking the movement of the stars and heavenly bodies, but all of these cultures have the common belief that the phenomenon above their heads was somehow larger and greater than they were.
-As such, the vast majority of ancient cultures associated the origins of everything, including the sky, moon, sun and earth with some form of mythology related to the stars.
+As such, the vast majority of ancient cultures associated the origins of everything, including the sky, moon, sun, and earth with some form of mythology related to the stars.
 Astronomy played in an important role in early Native American cultures, serving as the basis for governance, agricultural practices and more.
 And studying the stars also caused tribes to theorize about the beginning of life in the universe.

 The Pawnee’s Guiding Principles

 The Skidi band of the Pawnee Indians referred to a ring of stars in the sky as “The Council of Chiefs.”
 The Pawnee believed the circle represented their governance style of elders holding council to resolve important matters.
 This constellation was paramount to the way the Pawnee interacted daily as well as their religious beliefs.
 They used the stars to set agricultural patterns and embody their own societal values.
 The Council of Chiefs was connected to their “Chief Star,” what is now referred to as Polaris, which represented their primary god Tirawahat.
-They built their lodges with openings at the top – not only to allow smoke to escape from warming fires inside, but to allow a clear view of the “Council” stars.
+They built their lodges with openings at the top – not only to allow smoke to escape from warming fires inside but to allow a clear view of the “Council” stars.
 Today, those stars are known as the Corona Borealis.

-In New Mexico, researchers found a cave painting that appears to depict a supernova explosion; the orientation of a crescent moon and stars indicate that the art may represent the Crab Nebula, formed in 1054 A.D. by supernova.
+In New Mexico, researchers found a cave painting that appears to depict a supernova explosion; the orientation of a crescent moon and stars indicate that the art may represent the Crab Nebula, formed in 1054 A.D. by a supernova.
 The Anasazi way of life remains somewhat of a mystery, but researchers found that the tribe built a solar observatory, suggesting that the sky was extremely important to the Anasazi way of life.

 Navajo Creation of the Sky